Gone are the days when all your IT assets were on-prem and inside your corporate network.

 IT Asset Management vs. Cybersecurity Asset Management

-Inventory – Getting a detailed inventory of all hardware, software, and network assets
+- Asset inventory – Getting a comprehensive inventory of all hardware, software, and network assets

-License Management – Making sure that all assets are running properly licensed software
+- License management – Ensuring all assets are running properly licensed software

-Lifecycle Management – Deciding which assets should be decommissioned and managing the software licenses on these assets and updating the inventory
+- Lifecycle management – Deciding which assets should be decommissioned, managing the software licenses on these assets, and updating the inventory

-Using the traditional definition, IT Asset Management would fall squarely in the hands of the IT and Desktop Support teams.
-However, the process of gathering data about every asset and understanding what software is running is critical and foundational to cybersecurity.
+However, the process of gathering data about every asset and understanding what software is running is also critical and foundational to cybersecurity.

 - Gathering data from any source that provides detailed information about assets

-- Correlating that data to produce a view of every asset and what is on it
+- Correlating that data to generate a view of every asset and what's on it

 - Continually validating every asset’s adherence to the overall security policy

-- Creating automatic, triggered actions whenever an asset deviates from the policy
+- Creating automatic, triggered actions whenever an asset deviates from that security policy

 Examples of Asset Management for Cybersecurity

-- Asset Management and Endpoint Protection – Show me assets that are missing an endpoint agent and assets with the right agent installed, but the agent isn’t working.
+- Endpoint protection: Helps detect assets missing an endpoint agent, or identify those that have the right agent installed — but where the agent isn’t working.